Pedro-Pereira1/sem5pi_23_24_g056/docs/US_200/readme.md

 **US 200 -** As a Campus Manager, I want to edit building floor information.

-- **FRE0X - XXX XXX:** yyyyyyyyy.

 **Dependencies:**
 - **US150 -** As a Campus Manager, I want to create a building.
 - **US190 -** As a Campus Manager, I want to create building floor.

 **Regarding this requirement we understand that:** <br>
-As a Campus Manager, an actor of the system, I will be able to access the system and edit building floor information().
+As a Campus Manager, an actor of the system, I will be able to access the system and edit building floor information(floor number, floor description).

 ## 3. Analysis